 Interviewee: I feel like, and maybe some of this is because I feel like many of these things came to light when my kid was older.
 It wasn’t like, oh my gosh there’s something very different about my kid from the time they were little, I think that’s a very different experience from I thought everything was great [75:00] and then all of a sudden it wasn’t so great.
 They’re just different experiences.
 I think if your child is born with obvious disabilities, that’s a different experience from my kid suddenly has these things, or I just discovered my kid has these things when they’re older.
 Because my expectations are kind of average, you know, my kid is going to grow up and they’re going to go to college, you know, all the sort of normal whatever things.
 It’s like I think most of those expectations have been thoroughly derailed at this point.
 It’s like, you know what, my kid isn’t going to graduate on time, my kid doesn’t want to go to college, my kid is not thinking about moving out of the house anytime soon, wow, okay.
 Just having to readjust expectations and what you thought they were going to be like when they grew up and realizing my kid is going to be on a very different path from what I imagined they would be on.
 And it’s not necessarily a bad path, it’s just different.
 And that’s a big thing I think for me, at least, is coming to grips with like, oh, my kid isn’t going to do all the typical whatever on the normal timeframe.
 They might eventually do most of those things, but not on the timeframe.
 And a little bit like, not only coming to grips with my own expectations and my husband, like us together coming to grips, hey, this is what we’re dealing with, but also larger expectations like your friends and family, when your friends who have kids that are your kid’s age, and they’re all talking about they’re going to take the SATs, we’re looking at colleges, and I’m thinking, yeah, I’m not doing that.
 You feel a little bit like the oddball and like, oh, I’m not like everyone else, I’m not keeping up with my friends and all their things and what they’re doing, so kind of having to let those things go, die to those expectations and feelings, and explaining to family, sometimes family has expectations, like, so when is little Johnny going to go off to college?
-Whey aren’t they leaving home?
+Why aren’t they leaving home?
 Why aren’t they getting a job?
 Whatever, it’s like, well, you know, they might be on a different path.
-Here’s the grandparents busy saving up money in the 529 account for them to go to college and you’re like, hmm, yeah, I don’t know if that’s going to happen or not, and them being like, why wouldn’t it happen?
+Here’s the grandparents busy saving up money in the 529 account for them to go to college and you’re like, “hmm, yeah, I don’t know if that’s going to happen or not,” and them being like, “why wouldn’t it happen?”
 Because they don’t live with this, they don’t see it every day, so I feel like overall I feel like friends and family have been very accepting of it, but yeah, there’s that, I’m different, oh no, everyone [78:00] is doing something I’m not doing, there’s that feeling that comes along.